Don D'Ambra

-Don D'Ambra (born May 5, 1972 in Philadelphia) is a retired American soccer forward who currently coaches the Saint Joseph's University men's soccer team.
+Don D'Ambra (born May 5, 1972) is an American retired soccer forward who formerly coached the Saint Joseph's University men's soccer team.

 Player

 Youth

-D'Ambra graduated from Northeast Catholic High School.
+D'Ambra graduated from Northeast Catholic High School where he is a charter member of the North Catholic Soccer Hall of Fame.
 He then attended Saint Joseph's University, playing soccer there from 1990 to 1994.
 He scored 41 goals and 102 points during his career, setting school records in both categories.
 He additionally holds school records for goals in a season with 15, and points in a season with 38.
 He is the only player from Saint Joseph's ever to be named Atlantic 10 player of the year.

 Professional

 He began his professional career with the Milwaukee Wave of the National Professional Soccer League in 1994.
 He was a 1994–1995 All Rookie forward.
 In 1995, D'Ambra spent the outdoor season with the Chicago Stingers of the USISL.
 In 1995, he left the Wave for the Philadelphia KiXX' inaugural season.
 From 1996 to 2002, he was solely a player for the Kixx, but from 2002 to 2010, he assumed a head coaching role as well.
 He currently holds all-time club records for games played (436), points (1020), goals (380), and game winning goals (42).
 He has reached the 100 point plateau three different seasons, including a career high in 1997–1998.
 In 1997 and 1998, D'Ambra played for the Hershey Wildcats in the USISL A-League.
 He also returned during the 2009–2010 indoor season to play nine games for the KiXX.